mrbusche/backseatfan.com/_posts/2010-07-20-tampa-bay-buccaneers-sign-dt-brian-price.md

   </p>

   <p>
-    &#8220;I'm glad my agent got the deal done, so now I can concentrate on having a great training camp.
-I'm looking forward to contributing to the Buccaneers' dominant defensive tradition,&#8221; Price, said in a statement.
+    "I'm glad my agent got the deal done, so now I can concentrate on having a great training camp.
+I'm looking forward to contributing to the Buccaneers' dominant defensive tradition," Price, said in a statement.
   </p>

   <p>